olamilekanadesoye/TradeZone_Analytics/README.md

 Following data cleaning, analyses were made to answer our research questions and approve or refute our hypothesis.
 To answer each reseach hypothetical questions, 2 business questions were looked into.

 ### Research Question 1
-To what extent does early purchase behavior among new customers predict long-term retention, and how does this vary across state?
+How effective is TradeZone at converting newly acquired customers in 2024 into first-time buyers within 30 days of signup , and does this differ across Nigerian states?

-**Sub-question 1:** In the year 2024, how did TradeZone E-commerce perform in converting new customer signups into purchasing customers in 30 days across all states.
+**Metric:** Customer Acquisition and 30 days Conversion

 ```sql
 SELECT